-I left out the oysters in my version and, instead of using the prepackaged dressing mix, I used two loaves of Italian-style sandwich bread that I had cubed and left out to dry overnight (for faster results, you can also toast them in the oven until lightly toasted).
-Of course there was the onion and celery sautéed in butter, chicken stock and egg, but I also I added sage pork sausage and liberal amounts of chopped fresh parsley, sage, rosemary and thyme (I know, that was corny of me...) from the garden, along with some poultry seasoning.
+I left out the oysters in my version and, instead of using the prepackaged dressing mix, which also works fine here, I used two loaves of Italian-style sandwich bread that I had cubed and left out to dry overnight (for faster results, you can also toast them in the oven until lightly toasted).
+Of course there was the onion and celery sautéed in butter, chicken stock and egg, but I also I added sage pork sausage, some cranberries, and liberal amounts of chopped fresh parsley, sage, rosemary and thyme (I know, that was corny of me...) from the garden, along with some poultry seasoning.
 The verdict?
 Simpler is better!

 1 stick butter